-Whilst underperformance of an individual is recognised as a possibility and processes outlined above are useful to address these, endoscopy services should always prioritise patient safety.
+Whilst underperformance of an individual is recognised as a possibility and the processes outlined above are useful to address it, endoscopy services should always prioritise patient safety.
 If the potential for harm is significant, the service should evaluate whether it is appropriate for an endoscopist to perform independent (unsupervised) endoscopy, whilst subjected to interim training measures.
 In some cases, individuals with low volume annual numbers have elected to cease endoscopy practice (eg colonoscopy/ERCP).
 Individuals should consider their data in comparison to the annual procedural numbers recommended in British Society of Gastroenterology (BSG) guidelines.

-The management of underperformance also falls under national patient safety initiatives such as the JAG Improving Safety and Reducing Error in Endoscopy (ISREE), Getting it Right First Time (GiRFT) and the NHS Patient Safety Strategy.4-6 In addition, services are encouraged to participate in continuous quality improvement to deliver a high-quality service.
-The BSG has recognised this with the Endoscopy Quality Improvement Programme (EQIP).
+The management of underperformance also falls under national patient safety initiatives such as the JAG Improving Safety and Reducing Error in Endoscopy (ISREE), Getting it Right First Time (GiRFT) and the NHS Patient Safety Strategy.
+The NHS Improvement 'Just Culture Guide' supports 'consistent, constructive and fair evaluation of the actions of staff involved in patient safety incidents'.
+4-7 Services are encouraged to participate in continuous quality improvement to deliver a high-quality service.
+The BSG has recognised this with the Endoscopy Quality Improvement Programme (EQIP).8

 Conversely, data from performance reviews could also be used to identify high performers as potential trainers or mentors to provide coaching and to share good practice.